- GW Home

 Certification Information for the employee graduate tuition benefit tax exemption:

-Important Graduate Course Certification (Graduate Tax Exemption) Document Semester Due Dates:
+Important Graduate Course Certification Submissions Semester Due Dates:

-- Spring Semester No later than January 5
+- Spring Semester October 3 through January 5

-- Summer Semester No later than May 11
+- Summer Semester April 14 through May 11

-- Fall Semester No later than August 17
+- Fall Semester June 18 through August 17

 The Tuition Remission Benefits Policy (PDF) provides more detailed information on provisions and eligibility for full-time and part-time GW employees, as well as their spouses and dependents.